MaibornWolff/private-ens/README.md

 }
 ```

-The remainder of the functionality of the registry is getters and setters for those values.
+The remainder of the functionality of the registry is primarily getters and setters for those values.

 ``` js
 pragma solidity >=0.4.24;